 NYC weather: Scattered showers, storms possible this weekend

-NEW YORK CITY - Scattered showers and thunderstorms are possible Saturday and Sunday across the tri-state area.
+NEW YORK CITY - Scattered showers and storms are possible Saturday and Sunday across the tri-state area.

-Wet weather is expected to linger into the weekend, according to FOX 5 NY’s Raegan Medgie.
+Wet weather could potentially dampen your weekend, according to FOX 5 NY’s Mike Woods.

-"Not a washout for the weekend, but we are looking at rain," Medgie said.
+"Scattered storms becomes much more likely Saturday, Sunday and unfortunately that does bleed into Monday and Tuesday," Woods said.

 - MORE: FOX 5 NY Weather Center